apilayer/currencylayer-API/docs/specifications.md

 ```

-A [full list of supported currencies](https://currencylayer.com/currencies) can be accessed both in JSON Format (Access Key required) and on the [currencylayer.com/currencies](https://currencylayer.com/currencies).
+A [full list of supported currencies](https://currencylayer.com/currencies) can be accessed both in JSON Format (Access Key required) and on the [official currencylayer website](https://currencylayer.com/currencies).

 ```json
 {